KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 ### Building a binary cmdlet

-I'm going to update the `src\Class1.cs` to contain this starter cmdlet:
+We need to update the `src\Class1.cs` to contain this starter cmdlet:

     using System;
     using System.Management.Automation;